saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 ## Permanent data storage

-Package finglish.dao holds the classes GameDao, UserDao and QuestionDao.
+Package [finglish.dao](https://github.com/saarasat/finglish-app-otm-2019/tree/master/FinglishApp/src/main/java/finglish/dao) holds the classes GameDao, UserDao and QuestionDao.
 Out of these, the UserDao has the most methods for saving and also deleting data.
 At the moment, games and questions can only be created, but users can also be deleted.

-The classes act as interfaces for FileGameDao-, FileUser- and FileQuestionDao-classes that read and save information to text-files.
+The classes act as interfaces for [FileGameDao-](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/FileGameDao.java), [FileUser-](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/FileUserDao.java) and [FileQuestionDao-classes](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/FileQuestionDao.java) that read and save information to text-files.
 They all follow DAO-model and the GameService uses these classes only through the intefaces.
 Therefore they can be altered or replaced later on, for instance if there would be need to store the information to a database.

 #### Files

-The configuration file "config.properties" defines the names of the files.
+The configuration file [config.properties](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/config.properties) defines the names of the files.
 The data is stored in the following format, all fields separated with ";" :

 <pre>